-- The Ethernet extension adapter is connected correctly.
+- The cable is installed correctly.

-The network cable must be securely connected both to the Ethernet extension adapter and to the RJ45 connector of the hub.
+The network cable must be securely connected both to the Ethernet connector of your computer and to the RJ45 connector of the hub.
 The maximum allowable distance from the computer to hub is 100 meters.
 If the cable is connected and the distance is within acceptable limits but the problem persists, try a different cable.

 - You are using the correct device driver.
 To install the correct driver, do the following: - 1.
-Open Control Panel and click Hardware and Sound → Device Manager.
+Go to Control Panel and click Hardware and Sound → Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 2.
 If the exclamation mark ! is displayed next to the adapter name under Network adapters, you might not be using the correct driver or the driver might have been disabled.
 To update the driver, right-click the highlighted adapter. - 3.
 Click Update Driver Software, and then follow the instructions on the screen. - The switch port and the adapter have the same duplex setting.